Locations:

 Find the eating pattern that works best for you

-Let’s say that a middle-aged man and woman are both interested in losing weight.
-The amount of calories a man needs for weight loss are about 1,500 per day (depending on height/weight/level of physical activity), but the woman’s calorie needs will be much less – typically about 1,200 calories per day, Dr. Griebeler says.
+Let’s say that a middle-aged man and a middle-aged woman are both interested in losing weight.
+The amount of calories a man needs for weight loss is about 1,500 per day (depending on height/weight/level of physical activity), but the woman’s calorie needs will be much less — typically about 1,200 calories per day.

 Of course, if they’re both getting regular physical activity, those calories may shift slightly higher.
 For women, maintaining weight loss may mean eating less than men in the long term.

 Dr. Griebeler often recommends a balanced eating plan like the Mediterranean diet.
-Dr. Griebeler also endorses lower carbohydrate and ketogenic diets, especially for people with PCOS or diabetes who may not tolerate higher carb meal plans.
+He also endorses lower carbohydrate and ketogenic diets, especially for people with PCOS or diabetes who may not tolerate higher-carb meal plans.

-“Research on weight loss does not show that there’s one effective eating pattern,” Dr. Griebeler says.
+“Research on weight loss does not show that there’s one effective eating pattern,” Dr. Griebeler clarifies.
 “The plan you choose needs to be individualized to your health needs and behaviors.”

 Whether you follow an eating plan that’s low in fat, low in carbohydrates or some other plan, make sure your meals are balanced and nutritious.
 That means eating: